 NuvaRing contains similar hormones as many birth control pills.
 It is self-inserted into the vagina, where it is left for three weeks.
 There, a continuous, low dose of hormones is released from the vagina into the bloodstream.

 The ring is then removed for one week.
 This is the week you'll have your period.

 How Effective Is NuvaRing?

 When used correctly, NuvaRing is 98%-99% effective in preventing pregnancy.

 The most common side effects reported by NuvaRing users are:

 Some women should not consider the NuvaRing.
 They include women:

 No. NuvaRing does not protect against sexually transmitted diseases (STDs), including HIV (the virus that causes AIDS).
 The male condom provides the best protection from most STDs.

 What's the Birth Control Patch (Ortho Evra)?

-Ortho Evra is a tiny skin patch with the same hormones as many birth control pills.
+Ortho Evra is a tiny skin patch with hormones similar to what is contained in many birth control pills.
 Women can wear this patch on the buttocks, abdomen, upper torso (except for the breasts), or the outer part of your upper arm.
 You should not place the patch on skin that is red, irritated, or cut, or skin where you apply makeup, creams, or powders.